Assumption, Red Sox Partner to Provide Innovative Opportunities for Students, Worcester

 With this partnership, Assumption will have a very tangible and highly visible presence in downtown to create innovative community learning programming in conjunction with the Worcester Red Sox and the city of Worcester.

-The ballpark and team will become an extension of the College’s footprint and influence as it introduces the Assumption educational enterprise to downtown Worcester by utilizing the academic assets of Assumption to provide unique learning opportunities to players, students and residents of the greater Worcester area.
-The College will offer after-school programs as well as English as a Second Language courses.
+The ballpark and team will become an extension of the institution's footprint and influence as it introduces the Assumption educational enterprise to downtown Worcester by utilizing the academic assets of Assumption to provide unique learning opportunities to players, students and residents of the greater Worcester area.
+The institution will offer after-school programs as well as English as a Second Language courses.

 “This partnership allows Assumption an opportunity to make a difference in the city and in the lives of its citizens,” added President Cesareo.
 “Assumption today is contributing to the on-going ascendancy of Worcester as the second-largest city in New England.”

-An Assumption graduate who works with the Pawtucket Red Sox shared how the College prepared him for a career in professional baseball.
+An Assumption graduate who works with the Pawtucket Red Sox shared how the University prepared him for a career in professional baseball.

 On Tuesday, Nov.
 6, millions of Americans voted in the midterm elections, but in Worcester, city residents also cast votes for the new name of the Triple-A affiliate of the World Champion Boston Red Sox, who will move to Worcester in 2021.
 Though the partnership was announced only two weeks ago, the...Nov.
 7, 2018